kamilion/customizer/README.md

 Customizer is an advanced Live CD customization and remastering tool.
 With it, you can build own Ubuntu-based remix using Ubuntu Mini Remix, Ubuntu or its derivatives ISO image with a few mouse clicks.

+This branch relies on Gambas 2 packages, optimized for 12.04 and older releases.

 ## Getting Started

 Download installation script and execute: